fuzzygroup/wayfarer/README.md

 * __`mustermann_pattern_type`__

-	Which pattern type to use when matching URIs.
+	Which pattern type to use when matching URI paths.
 	* Recognized values: Symbols, [see documentation](https://github.com/rkh/mustermann#pattern-types)
 	* Default value: `:template`
-	* Note: You might have to install the corresponding pattern type gems.
+	* Note: You might have to install the corresponding Mustermann gems.

 ### Using oj instead of `::JSON`
 oj provides better performance than the standard library’s `JSON` module.
 Due to it being a C extension, it is not listed as a dependency.
 In order to use oj, [install](https://github.com/ohler55/oj#installation) and `require "oj"`.
 It gets picked up automatically.